htang7415/ML_polymer_water_interaction/transfer_learning_AB_chi_MF/README.md

 A transfer learning framework for predicting polymer-water Flory-Huggins parameter (χ) as a function of temperature using a physically motivated neural network model.

+## Problem of this method

+When T is a constant in chi = A/T +B, model cannot have a good A and B. Because it is like chi = A + B, so A increase, B decrease, can meet the training goal.
+No physical meaning here.

 ## Overview

 This project implements a transfer learning pipeline that: